Directory of U.S. Military Rockets and Missiles

 General Atomics RQ/MQ-1 Predator

 At the same time, the DOD introduced a new Q-for-UAV category in its designation system for manned aircraft, and the Predator was accordingly designated RQ-1.
 However, the aircraft designation system was used for the Predator in a non-standard way.
-The designation RQ-1A refers to a whole UAV system (including ground equipment) in the ACTD configuration, while the air vehicles are designated RQ-1K.
-Other components of the Predator system also have designations in the RQ-1 series, which will be mentioned below.
+The designation RQ-1A referred to a whole UAV system (including ground equipment) in the ACTD configuration, while the air vehicles were designated RQ-1K.
+Other components of the Predator system also had designations in the RQ-1 series, which will be mentioned below.

 Photo: General Atomics